rollup/rollup/cli/help.md

---inlineDynamicImports      Create single bundle when using dynamic imports --no-interop                Do not include interop block --intro <text>              Code to insert at top of bundle (inside wrapper) --no-makeAbsoluteExternalsRelative Prevent normalization of external imports --maxParallelFileOps <value> How many files to read in parallel --minifyInternalExports     Force or disable minification of internal exports
+--inlineDynamicImports      Create single bundle when using dynamic imports --no-interop                Do not include interop block --intro <text>              Code to insert at top of bundle (inside wrapper) --logLevel <level>          Which kind of logs to display --no-makeAbsoluteExternalsRelative Prevent normalization of external imports --maxParallelFileOps <value> How many files to read in parallel --minifyInternalExports     Force or disable minification of internal exports